Some may write for love, but most freelance writers write for money — and they’ll make more money when they specialize in one or more niches.

 I actually started my writing career as an outdoors writer.
 I’ve written hiking guides for various parts of northern California, along with a hundred or so magazine and newspaper articles.
 I no longer spend much time writing about hiking, but I do keep my two remaining books in print and I write the Northern California Hiking Trails blog to publicize the books and to promote hiking and outdoors recreation, and also protection of the environment.

-Sub-niches can be related to your main niche, or they can be in totally different areas.
-Of course, it’s easier to develop a sub-niche that is similar to your main niche.
+Sub-specialties can be related to your main specialty, or they can be in totally different areas.
+Of course, it’s easier to develop a sub-specialty that is similar to your main specialty.

 For example, I still work on textbook supplements and keep a toe in outdoor writing, but I now spend significant time creating information products about writing and productivity.
 I’m shifting my focus because I’ve learned a lot about these areas over the last twenty years, I want to share what I know, and I want new challenges.